 WordPress is the content management platform of choice for millions of websites around the world.
-If you are a WordPress user yourself, you should know that backing up your website is supremely important.
+If you are a WordPress user, you should know that backing up your website is very important.
 It is not a job you have to handle by yourself, though!
 Backup plugins take a lot of the work out of keeping your WordPress site safe.

 In terms of timing your backups, you will need to assess how often your site changes and set a schedule that works with that.
 In order to speed up the process and keep costs down, you might want to look for plugins that can create differential or incremental backups.
 These plugins only copy files that are new or have changed when backing up your site, leading to reduced requirements for computing power and storage space.

-Vaultpress is an excellent option for backing up large, centralized sites with absolute security.
-It comes with a host of different bells and whistles, and the company offers many different protection plans starting at just $5 per month per site.
+Vaultpress is an excellent option for backing up large, centralized sites.
+It comes with a host of different options, and the company offers many different protection plans starting at reasonable price per month.
 Per site points out the one weakness in the Vaultpress model.
 If you have multiple WordPress sites to protect, subscription plugins can get expensive very quickly.

-BackupBuddy was an example of a one-time fee plugin, but it has recently moved to an annual subscription model.
+BackupBuddy was an example of a one-time fee plugin that has moved to an annual subscription model.
 The company still offers a permanent purchase option with their Gold package, although it is also their most expensive product.
 BackupBuddy is easy to use and highly automated, and it also comes with award-winning customer support.
 BackupBuddy is particularly good for working with third-party cloud storage solutions.
-It also includes a decent storage account of 1 GigaByte with the company’s own Stash service.
+It also includes a decent storage account along with the company’s own Stash service.

 Free Backup Options

 You don’t have to surrender a lot of functionality if you choose to use free backup plugins.
-Many great plugins even straddle the line between free and premium, though, offering their software in two versions.
+Many great plugins even straddle the line between free and premium by offering their software in two versions.
 Also, be aware that most free plugins offer you more trade-offs (i.e. both benefits and drawbacks) than premium plugins.

-BlogVault is a great free solution for protecting very large sites.
-It offers a number of bells and whistles that are uncommon outside of the premium market, such as incremental backups and test restoration.
+BlogVault is a great free solution for protecting large sites.
+It offers a number of options that are uncommon outside of the premium market, such as incremental backups and test restoration.
 It is a very flexible tool and it works well for hassle-free long-term operation when it is set up properly.

-These four backup plugins are the top choices and are very strong tools for backing up your WordPress site.
+These four backup plugins are among the top choices for backing up your WordPress site.
 They are by no means your only options, though.
 Make sure you have a clear understanding of your needs when you go looking for a backup plugin.
 The software tool that handles backups exactly the way you want it to is almost certainly out there.

-Dori O’Neill is in the business of helping individuals and business owners achieve success through proper business practices and reputation management.
-He maintains offices throughout the world and has lived in Canada, United States, Japan and Hong Kong.
+Dori O’Neill is in the business of helping individuals and business owners to achieve success through proper business practices and reputation management.
+He has offices throughout the world and has lived in Canada, United States, Japan and Hong Kong.
 If you need more leads for your business, visit LeadLures.com today.